galgantar/standard-deviants/index.markdown

 # Setting the Table - Community detection 🍽️

 As you are cooking, it is important to keep your space clean.
 Any chef knows that dry and wet ingredients must be mixed separately, and proper cleaning practices need to be observed to prevent cross-contamination, food poisoning, and death 🪦. <br>
 We take subreddit embeddings from **[Reddit Embeddings](https://snap.stanford.edu/data/web-RedditEmbeddings.html)** which includes vector representations of subreddits and users for advanced analysis.
 We discard subreddits that we don't have embeddings for (TODO: around 9%).
-We then perform Leiden clustering with params (...) and get the following clusters.
+We then perform Leiden clustering with params (TODO: ...) and get the following clusters.
 We use Gemini LLM to name the clusters based on (TODO ...).
 At the end we are left with 7 clusters (communities).

 <details>